Michael Madigan case a study of how Illinois’ cozy politics morphs into alleged crime

 The 106-page indictment returned Wednesday, meanwhile, outlines new examples of how Madigan was allegedly aware of — and at times personally participated in — the ComEd scheme.

 Among them, according to the charges, was a May 2018 phone call in which Madigan allegedly instructed McClain to talk to then-ComEd CEO Anne Pramaggiore about giving a lucrative consulting contract to retiring 23rd Ward Ald.
-Michael Zalewski, a longtime Madigan ally, as well as to “go forward with” the appointment of former McPier CEO Juan Ochoa to ComEd’s board.
+Michael Zalewski, a longtime Madigan ally.
+In the same conversation, Madigan also told McClain to “go forward with” the appointment of former McPier CEO Juan Ochoa to ComEd’s board, the indictment alleged..

 Around the same time, Madigan also talked to McClain by phone about working to “kill” a 2018 bill in the House that would have imposed more restrictive requirements on retail electric suppliers, legislation that ComEd opposed, according to the indictment.